Morettini on Management

-There are many ways to deliver your software and technology products to the market.
-For example, one and two step distribution through third party channels, direct marketing/sales over the Internet, OEM relationships and many variations of these, as well as other methods.
+There are many ways to deliver your software and hardware products to the market.
+For example, one and two step distribution through third party channels, direct marketing/sales over the Internet, OEM relationships, even retail for B2C products and many variations of these, as well as many other methods.

 One classic method of delivering products to the marketplace is by using a direct sales force.
 Within the direct sales methodology, two of the most popular variations are an outside sales force and an inside telesales group.

-Inside sales forces utilizing telesales are cheaper per rep, so your cost of sales is reduced, and you can potentially afford more reps.
-Outside sales forces can provide additional credibility and stronger relationship with the account.
+Inside sales forces utilizing telesales are cheaper per rep, so your cost of sales is reduced and you can potentially afford more reps.
+Outside sales forces can provide additional credibility and stronger relationship with the account via face time.
 How do you choose between the two methods?
 Does it sometimes make sense to use both?
 Let’s take a look at some of the key aspects to consider when making this decision:

 PRODUCT COMPLEXITY AND LENGTH OF SALES CYCLE

-Probably the most important consideration in this discussion is the complexity of your product offerings, and the corresponding typical length of your sales cycle.
-Simple products with shorter sales cycles obviously lend themselves to the less expensive telesales approach.
+Probably the most important considerations in this discussion are the complexity of your product offerings and the corresponding typical length of your sales cycle.
+Simple, easy-to-use products –particularly traditionally licensed software or SaaS since they are easy to demo over the Internet– with shorter sales cycles obviously lend themselves to the less expensive telesales approach.
 If you have a complex product that requires more in the way of hands-on demos, application engineering and other high-touch sales support, an outside sales force may be warranted.

 Another important factor is the position of your company in the marketplace.
-Take an example of two companies selling the same product, to the same market.
-The newer company with less market presence and a weaker brand may require an outside sales force to maximize its market penetration.
-The more established brand and company might be able to get by with a lower cost inside telesales approach in similar circumstances.
+Take an example of two companies selling the same product to the same market.
+The newer company with less market presence and a weaker brand may require an outside sales force to maximize its initial market penetration.
+The more established brand and company might be able to get by with a lower-cost inside telesales approach, in these similar circumstances.

 PRODUCT PRICING

 Product price is another important element in this discussion.
 All things being equal, higher priced products are more likely to require outside sales, while more modestly priced ones may be able to be sold effectively with only an inside sales force.
-Low price products, unless sold in high volumes, may just not profitably support the use of an outside sales organization.
+The higher the price the more “high touch” your sales approach will most likely need to be, especially once you get to price points above what can be approved at the department level and move into enterprise-level committee selling.
+Low priced products, unless sold in high volumes, often just won’t profitably support the use of an outside sales organization on their own.

 TARGET CUSTOMER PROFILE